NH Fourth of July Events

-Listed here are a few select Fourth of July celebrations from around the state.
+Listed here are Fourth of July celebrations, fireworks and parades from around the state of New Hampshire.
 If you'd like to list your town's Fourth of July plans here, email email@example.com or click here to submit them directly to our calendar of events.
 You can also leave us a comment on our Facebook page or tweet us at @nhmagazine.

 Amherst July 4th Celebration